Ohio Insure Plan Logo

 Investors should have a little background information if they are unfamiliar with annuities.
 Generally, an annuity functions in the following manner: The investor (usually called the annuitant or owner) agrees to deposit funds with an insurance company for a specified period of time, say 7 years.

-The annuity is said to be in deferral during that period of time.
+The annuity is usually in deferral during that period of time.
 While in deferral, most annuities will allow for distributions of interest gains, a yearly 10% free withdrawal, and/or the required minimum distributions mandated by the I.R.S.
 (Many annuities allow for larger distributions if the owner is confined to a nursing home or is terminally ill.)

-Another way to distribute annuity dollars is through a systematic withdrawal (referred to as an annuitization) and it is based on a agreed upon schedule, say 5 years, but can be setup for a lifetime.
+Another way to distribute annuity dollars is through systematic withdrawals (referred to as an annuitization) and it is based on an agreed-upon schedule, say 5 years, but can be set up for a lifetime.

 Fixed Annuities with Indexing Interest Gains

-Technically, equity indexed annuities are characterized as fixed annuities by the various Departments of Insurance around the country.
-That is to say, at no point does the investor ever own any variable type of security like a stock, bond or mutual fund within the EIA account.
-These accounts do not fluctuate in value like a variable annuity.
-Yet, an equity indexed annuity is not like your typical fixed annuity either.
+Technically, equity-indexed annuities are characterized as fixed annuities by the various Departments of Insurance around the country.
+That is to say, at no point does the investor ever own any variable type of security like a stock, bond, or mutual fund within their account.
+These investments do not fluctuate in value like a variable annuity.
+Yet, an equity-indexed annuity is not like your typical fixed annuity either.

 One of two things will then occur.
-If the market index has advanced, the option is cashed in and interest is credited to the annuity principal.
-Conversely, if the market has retreated, the option expires and no interest is credited to the account for that year.
+If the chosen market index has advanced, the option is cashed in and interest is credited to the annuity principal.
+Conversely, if the market has gone down, the option expires and no interest is credited to the account for that year.

 In practice, the annuity either gains or maintains value each year, but the investment cannot lose value due to negative market fluctuations.
 In this way, the investor is only risking their interest gains in any given year, but in no way is s/he exposing their principal or gains from years past to any downside risk.

 It is also important to note that all EIAs have a minimum guarantee each year.
-For example, this guarantee might state that if the market declines every year over the life of the annuity, the insurance company will guarantee an interest payment of 2% on 90% of the premium deposited for example.
-However, it is practically unheard of for this safety feature to kick-in as rates or return normally far surpass these guarantees.
+For example, this guarantee might state that if the market declines every year over the life of the annuity, the insurance company will guarantee an interest payment of 1% on 90% of the premium deposited for example.
+However, it is practically unheard of for this safety feature to kick in as rates or returns normally far surpass these guarantees.

-In practice, the owner can change their investment allocations each year between the indexing and fixed options provided by their chosen account.
+In practice, the owner can change their investment allocations each year between the indexing and fixed options provided by their chosen policy.
 Owners are not required to choose one account and allocate all of their funds to it each year or for the life of the annuity.
+Many of our clients allocate their principal to several different accounts within the same fixed-indexed annuity in order to hedge their positions.

 Indexed Annuity History and Performance